Haut-Intyamon: Geography

+Haut-Intyamon is located in the north-south oriented Intyamon valley.
+This accommodates the Sarine river, which rises in the Bernese Alps and flows north and east before entering the municipality to the south of Montbovon.
+Here it turns north again, flowing through the Lake Lessoc reservoir, before leaving the municipality between Neirivue and Villars-sous-Mont, and eventually flowing into the Aare river.
+South of Monbovon, the municipality also includes the valley of the Hongrin river, a tributary of the Sarine.

+To the west, the municipality is separated from Lake Geneva by a range of mountains that are part of the Vaud Alps, with the eastern flanks of the mountains within the municipality.
+From north to south these include Moléson, Teysachaux, Dent de Lys, Vanil des Artses, Cape au Moine, Dent de Jaman, and Rochers de Naye.
+To the east, the municipality also includes the flanks of Dent de Corjon, which stands between the Hongrin and Sarine rivers, and Vanil Carré, which stands north of the Sarine river.

+Whilst a number of paths cross mountain passes through these mountains, the only paved roads into the municipality follow the Sarine river upstream or downstream, or the Hongrin upstream.
+However the Montreux Oberland Bernois Railway does pass west to Lake Geneva through a tunnel under the Col de Jaman.

+Most of the main settlements of the municipality are close to the Sarine river.
+From south to north, these are Montbovon on the west bank, Lessoc on the east bank, and Alberve and Neirivue, both on the west bank.
+The only exception is Les Sciernes d'Albeuve, which is to the west of, and 100 m higher than, Montbovon.

-Haut-Intyamon has an area, As of 2009, of 60.5 km2.
+The municipality has an area, As of 2009, of 60.5 km2.
 Of this area, 29.85 km2 or 49.4% is used for agricultural purposes, while 22.91 km2 or 37.9% is forested.
 Of the rest of the land, 1.49 km2 or 2.5% is settled (buildings or roads), 0.49 km2 or 0.8% is either rivers or lakes and 5.73 km2 or 9.5% is unproductive land.

 Of the built up area, housing and buildings made up 1.0% and transportation infrastructure made up 1.2%.
 Out of the forested land, 33.1% of the total land area is heavily forested and 3.6% is covered with orchards or small clusters of trees.
 Of the agricultural land, 10.7% is pastures and 38.5% is used for alpine pastures.
 Of the water in the municipality, 0.4% is in lakes and 0.4% is in rivers and streams.
 Of the unproductive areas, 6.7% is unproductive vegetation and 2.7% is too rocky for vegetation.

-The municipality is located in the upper Intyamon valley, and the Lake Lessoc storage tank on the Saan river is located in the municipality.
+History

+The municipality of Haut-Intyamon was formed by a merger of the municipalities of Albeuve, Lessoc, Montbovon and Neirivue on 1 January 2002.